A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Introduction and Related Works

 \subsection{Outline}

-\Cref{sec:problem-formulation} introduces the setting and the general model of HMM-generated contextual bandits with rewards being state-dependent linear functions of the contexts and actions; in particular, this section introduces the corresponding notion of regret.
+\Cref{sec:problem-formulation} introduces the setting and the general model of HMM-generated contextual bandits with rewards being state-dependent linear functions of the contexts and actions, as well as the simplified version considered by \citet{nelson2022ContextLatent}.
+In particular, this section introduces the corresponding notions of regret.

-\Cref{sec:challenge-overcome} (continued in Appendix~\ref{app:other-techn-tool}) can be skipped in the first reading: it discusses the technical challenges overcome, all related to the intricate dependencies on observed quantities to the hidden states.
-It sheds light on the reasons for building a LinUCB-like strategy that proceeds in stages.
-It also compares the general reward model studied to the simplified version considered by \citet{nelson2022ContextLatent}.

-This staged LinUCB-like strategy is then formally stated in \Cref{sec:main-algorithm}; it relies on belief-estimation subroutines, for which reminders are provided in Appendix~\ref{sec:belief-estimation-error}.
-A special case thereof, when stages only contain a single round, is able to handle the simplified model of \citet{nelson2022ContextLatent}.
+Because of technicalities discussed in detail in Appendix~\ref{sec:challenge-overcome}, including intricate dependencies on observed quantities to the hidden states, we resort to a staged algorithm.
+Namely, a staged LinUCB-like strategy is formally stated in \Cref{sec:main-algorithm}; it relies on belief-estimation subroutines, for which reminders are provided in Appendix~\ref{sec:belief-estimation-error}.
+A special case of this strategy, when stages only contain a single round, is able to handle the simplified model of \citet{nelson2022ContextLatent}.

-\Cref{sec:regret-bds} states and provides sketches of proofs of the regret bounds of the strategies considered: a $T^{3/4}$ regret bound in the simplified model by \citet{nelson2022ContextLatent} (see full details in Appendix~\ref{appendix:simplified-analysis}) and a $T^{7/8}$ regret bound in the general model (with full details provided in Appendix~\ref{appendix:complex-analysis}).
+\Cref{sec:regret-bds} states and provides sketches of proofs of the regret bounds of the strategies considered: a $T^{3/4}$ regret bound in the simplified model by \citet{nelson2022ContextLatent}, with full details in Appendix~\ref{appendix:simplified-analysis}, and a $T^{7/8}$ regret bound in the general model, with full details provided in Appendix~\ref{appendix:complex-analysis}.
 The second regret bound relies on forgetting properties of HMMs, for which reminders are provided in Appendix~\ref{appendix:general}.